teraspora/fractagons/README.md

   save a short textfile containing the current state map, with the same filename but the extension .frm instead of .png.
 So, we can recreate an image (unless it's a
   composite:  see below) by reading in the corresponding .frm file and assoc-ing it to the existing state map.
 How?
-Just hit "_" and a file-open dialog will pop up.
+Just hit the underscore key and a file-open dialog will pop up.
   Clojure makes object serialization so easy!

   If you just wamt to revert to the last saved image, though, without its state, you can just hit "R".

   To clear the canvas, hit "z".
 This will also reset the iteration count (:level) and print the state map.

-  To generate a random state and create its corresponding image, hit the g key.
+  To generate a random state and create its corresponding image, hit the g key - or G to guarantee symmetry.

   To reset all parameters except :polygon-order, :variation and :pre-trans-index, type "Z".